farmalloc/exp_collective_farmalloc/README.md

 ```

 Next, we implement the `insert` method of the `LinkedList` struct
-as well as initialisation code for the `header` member.
+as well as initialization code for the `header` member.
 These implementations
 use a sub-allocator of the collective allocator `node_alloc`
 to allocate memory for `Node`.
 To allocate memory for a node, we first get a sub-allocator by using